-10 Unmissable Places To Visit in Barcelona With Kids
+10 Unmissable Things To Do in Barcelona With Kids

 If you have football fans like I do, then a trip to Camp Nou which is home to one of the greatest clubs in the world is a must.
 Claire from Suitcases and Sandcastles agrees.
 She says: “FC Barcelona has played at Camp Nou since 1957 and the tour of the stadium and museum is one of the most popular attractions in the city.
 You get to go through the players’ tunnel and see the changing room, president’s box, players’ benches and press conference area.
 In the museum, you’ll find the trophy cabinets with the European Champion’s League Cup and the five Ballons d’Or, confirming Lionel Messi as the best football player in the world.”